Thermalization in 2D critical quench and UV/IR mixing: Discussion

 \subsection{Higher spin black holes}

-In MSS we have established a relation between thermalization to a GGE and, in the holographic dual, quasinormal decay to a higher spin(hs) black hole.
-In particular, we have found that relaxation rate in the former process is equal to the imaginary part of the quasinormal frequency involved in the latter process.
+In MSS \cite{Mandal:2015jla} we established a relation between (a) relaxation of perturbations to a GGE in a CFT and, in the holographic dual, (b) quasinormal decay to a higher spin (hs) black hole.
+In particular, we found that the relaxation rate in (a) is equal to the imaginary part of the quasinormal frequency \cite{Cabo-Bizet:2014wpa} in (b).

-The demonstration above depended on an ansatz about the initial state being given by a gCC state.
-In this paper (see, e.g. \eq{tailored-gCC}) we have shown explicitly that by choosing to start with a squeezed state with an appropriate squeezing function, one can explicitly generate such gCC states.
-In Section \ref{sec:exact-mu4} we have shown explicitly (see \eq{del-bardel-mu}) that the exact formula for relaxation rate supports the perturbative formula \eq{gamma}.
-This, therefore, explicitly proves the relation between the quench dynamics and the quasinormal decay to higher spin black holes.
+We also found in MSS that the rate in (a) is the same as the asymptotic rate of thermalization to a GGE after a quantum quench.
+This last result depended on an ansatz that the initial state is given by a gCC state.
+In the present paper we have justified this ansatz; in particular (see, e.g. \eq{tailored-gCC}) we have shown explicitly that a quantum quench from an appropriate squeezed state indeed leads to such gCC states.
+In Section \ref{sec:exact-mu4} we have shown (see \eq{del-bardel-mu}) that the exact formula for the relaxation rate supports the perturbative formula \eq{gamma}.
 Note that we now have the relaxation rate non-perturbatively, including the two non-perturbative branches \eq{poles-exact}.
-It would be interesting to compare these two branches with the corresponding non-perturbative branches of the hs black hole quasinormal frequency \cite{Cabo-Bizet:2014wpa}.
+It would be interesting to compare these two branches with the corresponding non-perturbative branches of the hs black hole's quasinormal frequency \cite{Cabo-Bizet:2014wpa}.

-Although we have not computed an explicit collapse process to a higher spin black hole, it is natural to speculate that the memory retention by the thermal state in the field theory, discussed above, would imply that the higher spin black hole obtained from such a collapse starting from a pure AdS vacuum would remember the dynamics of the collapse which is governed by the dynamics of the quench.
+The above results prove the relation between quantum quench dynamics in the field theory and quasinormal decay to higher spin black holes.
+The specific hs black holes relevant to the present paper pertain to the $\lambda\to 1$ and $\lambda\to 0$ limits of the Gaberdiel-Gopakumar correspondence \cite{Gaberdiel:2010pz} in which the dual conformal field theories describe free massless scalars and free massless fermions respectively.
+The integrable structure of the conformal field theories is reflected in the infinite number of conserved charges of the hs black hole solutions.